-- (1) The owner of a plant that has a person perform regulated work on equipment and systems to which this regulation applies must ensure that all welding and brazing is done in accordance with the welding and brazing procedures set out in CSA B51. - (2) All welding and brazing procedures used in British Columbia must be registered with a provincial safety manager.
+- 78 (1) The owner of a plant that has a person perform regulated work on equipment and systems to which this regulation applies must ensure that all pressure welding and brazing is done in accordance with CSA B51. - (2) Pressure welding or brazing must not be performed in British Columbia unless one of the following persons has first registered the pressure welding or brazing procedures with a provincial safety manager: - (a) a licensed contractor holding a licence of class "A", "Au", "Ap" or "PW"; - (b) another person permitted by the provincial safety manager.